yogthos/Selmer/README.md

 `(render "{% with total=business.employees|count %}{{ total }}{% endwith %}" {:business {:employees (range 5)}})` => `"5 employees"`

 ## Template Inheritance

-**note**: tags using template inheritance can only be used with `render-file` since `render` will only consider the input string itself

 ### Extending Templates